xiangsuqi/au-syssec-f25-exercises/04_link_layer_security/readme.md

 ```

 You should install Wireshark natively by downloading from the [official website](https://www.wireshark.org/download.html).
-Please use this experimental port of the `arpspoof` command to Mac OS X for [Intel](https://github.com/KasperFan/macos-arpspoof).
+Please use this [experimental port](https://github.com/KasperFan/macos-arpspoof) of the `arpspoof` command to Mac OS X.

 Please notice that cloning software from a random GitHub repository and running it with root privileges goes against **everything** we teach in this course!

-## Preliminaries: Scanning the network
+## Preliminaries: scanning the network

-There are two access points, with SSIDs `NETSEC` and `SYSSEC`.
+There are two access points, with SSIDs `NETSEC` and `SYSSEC`, that you need to find the link layer addresses for.
-These two networks have different addresses: `192.168.1.0/24` and `192.168.2.0/24`, respectively.
+These two networks have different IP ranges: `192.168.1.0/24` and `192.168.2.0/24`, respectively.

 ### GNU/Linux